 You can also attack legal deficiencies in the contractor's lien, such as that the contractor missed the strict deadline for filing.
 To be valid, the unpaid business must file the lien "at any time during the progress of the work or thereafter but not later than 90 days after the final furnishing of the labor or services or materials."
 (See Florida Code § 713.08.)

 Once the lien is filed, the person who did so must serve a copy of it on the property owner (you) within 15 days.
 Consequently, you should be conscious of the contractor's "last date."

 Many contractors will get tripped up by these deadlines.
 Courts construe them strictly, and if the lien is filed or served too late, it will be stricken.

-Moreover, if the lien is filed by a subcontractor, Florida law places additional requirements on that entity.
+Moreover, if the lien is filed by a subcontractor, Florida law adds some requirements.
 Subcontractors are hired by general contractors, rather than directly by you.
-While contractors you hire directly can immediately file a lien for monies due, subcontractors must provide a "Notice to Owner" within the earliest of either (i) 45 days after the commencement of work on the project or (ii) before the date of the owner's final payment to the contractor.
+While contractors you hire directly can immediately file a lien for monies due, they must provide a "Notice to Owner" within the earliest of either (i) 45 days after the commencement of work on the project or (ii) before the date of the owner's final payment to the contractor.
 (Florida Code § 713.06.)

 Finally, Florida law actually prohibits certain subcontractors from filing liens at all.
 Under Florida Code § 713.015, only those entities with a direct contract with the property owner can file a lien if the total price of the improvement is $2,500 or less.
-In other words, if a subcontractor that you never directly hired files a lien for less than $2,500 (whether the sub gave you "notice" or not), that lien can also be stricken.
+In other words, if a subcontractor that you never directly hired files a lien for an amount lower than $2,500 (whether the sub gave you "notice" or not), that lien can also be stricken.